iyedhouhou007/appMobileTp/README.md

-# MyAppMobileTp
+# StudentGradesManager

-MyAppMobileTp is an Android application for managing student grades, modules, and user roles (Student/Teacher).
+StudentGradesManager is an Android application for managing student grades, modules, and user roles (Student/Teacher).
 It features user registration, login, profile management, grade entry (by teachers), and grade viewing (by students).
 The app uses an SQLite database and follows the MVVM architecture with LiveData and ViewModel.

 ## Features